 The Organization applies the provisions of Financial Accounting Standards Boards (FASB) Accounting Standards Codification (ASC) 820, Fair Value Measurements and Disclosures, for fair value measurements of financial assets and liabilities that are recognized at fair value in the financial statements on a recurring basis.
 Topic 820 defines fair value as the price that would be received to sell an asset or would be paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 Topic 820 established a three-tier hierarchy to maximize the use of observable market data and minimize the use of unobservable inputs, and to establish classification of fair value measurements for disclosure purposes.
-Inputs refer broadly to the assumptions that market participants would use in pricing the asset or liability developed based on market data obtained from sources independent of the reporting entity's own assumptions about the assumptions market participants would use in pricing the asset or liability developed based on the best information available.
+Inputs refer broadly to the assumptions that market participants would use in pricing the asset or liability, including assumption about risk.
+Inputs may be observable or unobservable.
+Observable inputs are inputs that reflect the assumptions market participants would use in pricing the asset or liability developed based on market data obtained from sources independent of the reporting entity's own assumptions about the assumptions market participants would use in pricing the asset or liability developed based on the best information available.